MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 In Python loops are very similar, the main difference is that they are declared differently.
 In the [examples folder](/Week%201/Examples) you will find some useful examples on how the [loops](/Week%201/Examples/Loops.md) in Python work.

-The first assignment is to print this with a while loop;
+The first assignment is to print this with a while loop:

 ```python
 1